 It was this horse in the lead, that horse in second place, but regardless of the position of Zucker’s horse the announcer kept yelling that it was “All Pink on the inside.”

 When this phrase was yelled over a PA to a track full of people, laughs and cheers were made and one of the funniest bits we’ve heard of was born!

-UPDATE: Well, David Zucker himself found this post and added some facts to the story we didn’t know, specifically that it took a few tries and how much the whole thing cost him.
+UPDATE: Well, David Zucker himself found this post and added some facts to the story we didn’t know (we heard it anecdotally), specifically that it took a few tries to get the call and how much the whole thing cost him.

 It was 1989 through 1993.
 Saratoga, NY, not Sarasota Fla.
 The goal was to get the track announcer to call out: “…and it’s All Pink on the inside!”
 In fact, it took three horses over about four years.
 The first horse, “All Pink” ran on the inside, but never got the call.
 “Ol Pink” ran too close to the rail, and jumped it, ending up on the infield.
 Finally a mare, “Awl Pink” got the call in late ’93.
 A $60,000 joke.

 This whole post just leveled-up.